'A hero': Singaporean thanks Thai man who rescued missing father from Hat Yai floods

 The people whom CNA spoke to said they have already contacted Singapore’s Ministry of Foreign Affairs (MFA) for assistance.

-MFA warned Singaporeans against travelling to Songkhla province, where Hat Yai is located, and other areas affected by flooding on Tuesday, noting that the flooding is expected to persist.
+MFA on Tuesday warned Singaporeans against travelling to Songkhla province, where Hat Yai is located, and other areas affected by flooding, noting that the flooding is expected to persist.

 The ministry added that all 16 districts in Songkhla have been declared as disaster zones, with Hat Yai the hardest hit.